OpenEvalProject/evals/manuscripts/elife-73430/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/73430/elife-73430-fig3-v2.jpg)

-**Figure 3.:** Kan et al., 2010.(A) Anchorage-independent growth of human mammary epithelial cells (HMECs).
+**Figure 3.:** (A) Anchorage-independent growth of human mammary epithelial cells (HMECs).
 HMECs were left uninfected or stably expressing empty vector (EV), wild-type (WT) GNAO1, or GNAO1-R243H.
 Number of colonies formed after 3 weeks.
 PC9 cells treated with various doses of erlotinib.
 Means reported and error bars represent SEM from three independent biological repeats.
 Student’s t test: t(4) = 5.29, p = 0.0061.
 (B) Representative Western blots of lysates from HMEC cells expressing the indicated conditions.
 Membranes were probed with FLAG-specific antibodies to detect FLAG-tagged GNAO1.
 B-ACTIN served as loading control.
 (C) Meta-analysis of each effect.
 Effect size and 95 % confidence intervals are presented for Kan et al., 2010, this replication study (Reproducibility Project: Cancer Biology, RP:CB), and a random-effects meta-analysis of those two effects.
 Cohen’s d is a standardized difference between the two indicated measurements where a larger value indicates a difference in the number of colonies between the two conditions.
 Random-effects meta-analysis: p = 0.016.
 Sample sizes used in Kan et al., 2010 and RP:CB are reported under the study name.
 Additional details can be found at https://osf.io/jpeqg/.

 We also attempted to replicate experiments that tested whether various somatic mutations in MAP2K4, a component of a kinase cascade that activates downstream MAP kinases, led to increased anchorage-independent growth and whether the mutations impair kinase activity in an in vitro kinase assay.
 This was described in Protocols 4 and 5 in the Registered Report (Sharma et al., 2016a).
 However, the soft agar assay was uninterpretable most likely due to a technical issue of the cells growing on the dish surface under the agar.
 We did not continue this experiment beyond this point and instead focused our efforts toward attempting to complete other replication experiments.
 Importantly, this does not indicate the original result is unattainable, rather additional experimentation optimization is necessary.
 To summarize, this experiment was not completed and thus these data are unable to address whether stable expression of MAP2K4 somatic mutations in NIH3T3 cells results in increased anchorage independent growth and reduced kinase activity.

-## Partial replication: kinase-dead BRAF and oncogenic RAS cooperate to drive tumor progression through CRAF
+### Partial replication: kinase-dead BRAF and oncogenic RAS cooperate to drive tumor progression through CRAF

 The Ras–Raf–MEK–ERK signal transduction cascade is one of the most common signaling pathways in human cancers.
 It has been reported that some RAF inhibitors paradoxically activate this pathway in the context of wild-type BRAF (Halaban et al., 2010; Hatzivassiliou et al., 2010; Heidorn et al., 2010; Holderfield et al., 2013; Joseph et al., 2010; Lavoie et al., 2013; Poulikakos et al., 2010).
 Consistent with this paradoxical activation, a kinase-dead BRAF was found to induce lung adenocarcinoma (Nieto et al., 2017).
 Similarly, kinase-impaired or kinase-dead (class 3) BRAF mutants were shown to be more dependent on CRAF for pathway activation and were susceptible to inhibition of activated Ras (Yao et al., 2017).
 Studies also reported effective inhibition of this pathway using pan-RAF inhibitors (Vakana et al., 2017) or a combination of RAF and MEK inhibitors (Johannessen et al., 2010; Merchant et al., 2017; Molnár et al., 2018; Whittaker et al., 2015).
 As part of the Reproducibility Project: Cancer Biology, we published a Registered Report (Bhargava et al., 2016a) that described how we intended to replicate selected experiments from the paper ‘Kinase-dead BRAF and oncogenic RAS cooperate to drive tumor progression through CRAF’ (Heidorn et al., 2010).